 So why do you want to invest your capital?

 Investment will allow you optimally to get a return from it.
-However investing means risk and capital gain and… loss also.
+However investing means risks, capital gain and… loss also.

 Moving on, I share some materials that you get trained and knowledgeable on becoming financially independent.
 Also note this is based on my American experience and the US market.
 However, this knowledge is applicable to Europe with a notable difference: the tax impact which can be very different in the Old World.